SalesforceCommerceCloud/b2c-crm-sync/README.md

 You will leverage the .env file's configuration properties to dramatically simplify the build and deployment of b2c-crm-sync.
 Check the package.json for the complete set of CLI commands that can be used to automate meta-data generation, service definition creation, and validate environment configurations prior to deployment.

 ### Deployment Instructions
 The b2c-crm-sync repository includes a collection of CLI commands that can be used to prepare and deploy the b2c-crm-sync assets to B2C Commerce and a Salesforce Customer 360 Platform scratchOrg.

+The CLI commands are designed to run off of the [.env file](sample.env) configuration.
+They also include support for command-line argument equivalents of the .env configuration values.
+Lastly, each command has an associated [api method](lib/cli-api) that can be leveraged from within custom deployment scripts.

-> Before running any commands below be sure to run 'npm install' from the root of the b2c-crm-sync repository folder.
+> Before running any commands below be sure to run `npm install` from the root of the b2c-crm-sync repository folder.
 These commands are dependent on the project successfully being installed in your workspace.
+You can inspect the complete collection of commands via the [package.json](package.json)'s scripts section.

+### B2C Commerce Sandbox Configuration Instructions

+1. Setup the B2C Commerce storefront(s) that will be used to exercise b2c-crm-sync.
+If you do not have a storefront, you can use the demo SFRA storefronts available in any B2C Commerce sandbox.

-1. Configure the initial collection B2C Commerce OCAPI and WebDAV permissions.
-The 'allowed_origins' properties can be set after a Salesforce ScratchOrg has been created.
+2. Configure the initial collection B2C Commerce OCAPI and WebDAV permissions.
+The `allowed_origins` properties can be set after a Salesforce ScratchOrg has been created.

+3. Setup the Agent permissions on the Administrator role.
+This is a requirement if you'd like to exercise the Order on Behalf of use-case.

-2. Create the B2C Commerce .env configuration properties.
+4. Create the B2C Commerce .env configuration properties.

-3. Execute the CLI unit-tests to verify that the CLI install, setup, and configuration is working as expected.
+5. Execute the CLI unit-tests to verify that the CLI install, setup, and configuration is working as expected.

 ```bash
 npm run crm-sync:test:cli